Travel

 As I look back at the January-February trip, I realize I had shut down emotionally for much of it.
 The meds I am on do a good job of stabilizing my mood, so I haven’t experienced despair or anxiety attacks for a long time.
 But I also realized recently that it’s been a long time since I experienced joy.

-Certainly seeing Cuba deteriorate because of my country’s inhumane policies toward the country and its people is enough to depress anyone.
-I couldn’t forget my country’s continuing slide into fascism, although part of the reason we came to Cuba included skipping all the nonsense that we knew would occur after Donald Trump’s inauguration.
+Certainly seeing Cuba deteriorate because of my country’s inhumane policies toward Cuba and its people is enough to depress anyone.
+I couldn’t forget the USA’s continuing slide into fascism, although part of the reason we came to Cuba included skipping all the nonsense that we knew would occur after Donald Trump’s inauguration.
 Forgetting my computer at the TSA checkpoint probably didn’t help.

 In the coming months, as we resist the evils our government is inflicting on vulnerable people, perhaps we would do well to remember the Cubans we met who, in spite of increasing deprivation, manage to enjoy each other, remain proud of their history, and who always, always, remember to keep dancing.